sdslabs/sdslabs.github.com/_posts/2015/2015-01-10-recruitment-shortlist.md

 * Vipul Gola (MSP) 18:20 - 18:40
 * Vivek Gupta (ECE) 18:40 - 19:00
 * Vora Meet Hitesh (CSE) 19:00 - 19:20

+We will be releasing the shortlist for designers soon.

+---
+Team SDSLabs